 A Simple Loaf of No-Knead Wheat Bread

 If you’ve been on any form of social media lately, you’ve likely encountered someone in your sphere making sourdough bread.
-Amateur and seasoned bakers alike seem to be leaning into our current crisis armed with flour, sourdough starter, and a piping hot oven.
-I was ready to get on board, too, but couldn’t bring myself to do the work.
-“Feeding” my starter takes days and nurturing the dough requires more bandwidth than I have right now.
-Instead, I pulled out my copy of Rise & Shine and made the simple no-knead wheat bread in the baking chapter.
-It’s a homey, wholesome loaf that, when sliced and slathered with salty butter, delivers the kind of comfort I’m craving right now.
+Amateur and seasoned bakers alike seem to arming themselves with flour, sourdough starter, and a piping hot oven.
+I, too, have a regular sourdough baking routine, but it involves time and attention.
+It means staying on top of “feeding” my starter and nurturing the dough.
+When I’m not up to the task, I make this simple no-knead wheat bread from the baking chapter of my cookbook Rise & Shine.
+It’s a homey, wholesome loaf that, when sliced and slathered with salty butter, delivers the kind of comfort I’m crave.

 If you’re intimidated by the idea of baking bread, not to worry.
 This simple loaf is easier on the baker than most.
 It takes about 10 minutes of hands-on time with no kneading involved — just a handful of vigorous turns with a sturdy spoon and one relatively brief rise.
 The resulting loaf is a humble one.
 This is not the glorious artisanal bread you’ll find on the cover of a magazine.
 It’s homespun and wholesome, nourishing and satisfying.
 Toast it in and top it with a your morning egg, layer it with avocado for lunch, or serve it alongside soup at dinnertime.